botpress/botpress/README.md

 ## Community

-There's a [public chatroom](https://gitter.im/botpress/core) that you are welcome to join.
-Please ask any question and help others if you can.
+There's a [Slack community](https://slack.botpress.io) where you are welcome to join us, ask any question and even help others.

+Get an invite and join us now! 👉[https://slack.botpress.io](https://slack.botpress.io)

 ## License